tokenika/tokenika.github.io/WarsawBlock.md

   This problem has been raised for a long time by the smartest people in the space.
 How to make decisions in a decentralized environment?
 And I mean both decisions in business-as-usual situations (e.g. budgeting) as well as decisions in emergency situations, when something goes seriously wrong and time is crucial.

   So you need to have an efficient voting system in place.
 Bitcoin has none.
 Projects like Ethereum or Dash have some kind of voting in place.
-But imagine what happens when there is a moral dilemma?
+But imagine what happens when there is a conflict between two different value systems?
 When different groups of community expect different outcomes - is a fork the only way out?
 Or when there is an emergency and there is no time to arrange a proper vote?

 - #### Smart-contracts running amok